Johnstown Castle, Wexford

 The masterplan entails the construction of a new entrance route and car park on the eastern boundary of the site which is the least sensitive part of the site in conservation terms.
 The proposed development will not affect any key features of the existing designed landscape, nor any significant historic trees or plants.
 The design intent is to have a “light touch”, threading new spaces, paths and routes through the landscape as necessary to provide positive visitor experiences and enhance the length of stay, showcasing one of Ireland’s most important gardens to the public and tourists.
 Also of importance to the delivery of this plan, is the resurfacing and repair of existing routes throughout the estate, and revealing forgotten elements of the landscape through simple horticultural practices such as pruning of undergrowth, and removal of invasive plants from woodland areas.

-Works are expected to start in mid-2017 and we will provide updates on this significant project as they occur.
+Works have commenced and we will provide updates on this significant project as they occur.

 - Location: Wexford